Shutter (2004 film): Plot

 On returning to Bangkok, Jane collects some photographs.
 One of the films shows a series of images of Natre crawling towards the bookcase in Tun's apartment.
 Jane finds a set of negatives hidden behind the bookcase.
-She develops them to find photographs in which Tun's friends—the ones who committed suicide—are sexually assaulting Natre.
+She develops them to find photographs in which Tun's friends – the ones who committed suicide – are sexually assaulting Natre.
 Disgusted by her findings and now convinced that Natre tried to warn her, a teary Jane confronts Tun.
 Tun admits that he witnessed the rape but did nothing to stop his friends, and that he was the one who had taken those photos.
 He says he did it out of peer pressure and has never forgiven himself but Jane leaves him.

-Knowing he is still haunted by Natre, Tun begins taking pictures of every room in the house, but does not see her.
+Knowing that he is still haunted by Natre, Tun begins taking pictures of every room in the house, but does not see her.
 He throws the camera in a rage, only for it to go off and take a photograph of Tun, showing Natre sitting on his shoulders and revealing the true cause for his neck pain and double body weight.
 Natre covers his eyes, making him lose balance and fall out of the window.

 The final scene shows Tun bandaged and slumped over, sitting on a hospital bed while Jane visits him.
 As the door swings closed, the glass reflection shows Natre still sitting on his shoulders.